Suffolk, Virginia: 2008 tornado

 The city was hit by an EF3 tornado which produced a large swath of extensive damage through the city and nearby communities during the late afternoon of April 28, 2008.
-After 4:00 PM EDT on April 28, a tornado touched down multiple times, causing damage and leaving more than 200 injured in Suffolk. the path of the storm passed north and west of the downtown area, striking near Sentara Obici Hospital and in the unincorporated town of Driver.
+After 4:00 PM EDT on April 28, a tornado touched down multiple times, causing damage and leaving more than 200 injured in Suffolk. the path of the storm passed north and west of the downtown area, striking near Sentara Obici Hospital and in the neighborhood of Driver.
 The storm seriously damaged more than 120 homes and 12 businesses.
 The subdivisions of Burnett's Mill and Hillpoint Farms were severely damaged, as were several older historic structures in Driver.
 Near Driver, the large radio and television broadcast towers, which were located in an antenna farm serving most of Hampton Roads, were spared serious damage.

 Governor Tim Kaine declared a state of emergency and directed state agencies to assist the recovery and cleanup efforts.
 Police officers and firefighters from across Hampton Roads were sent to Suffolk to help in a quarantine and cleanup of the damaged areas.
 On May 1, the state estimated property damages at $20 million.